 Teaching values through festivals of India

-“Have you given sweets to our neighbours yet?”
+Have you given sweets to our neighbours yet?”
 “Have you greeted the neighbours for Diwali?”
-“Have you invited our relatives for lunch this Eid?”
+“Have you invited our relatives for lunch this Eid?”.
 “Did you remember to send greeting cards to your uncle in America for Christmas?”
 Children of the 20th century, do you remember these questions lingering in your ears?
 Why did our parents ask these questions?
 Did these questions add values in our lives?
 Did they teach us something or anything at all?
 If yes, are we still asking these questions to our children of the 21st century?

 Diwali is the major festival of the diverse India.
 Even though the purpose of celebration differs from North to South, the underlying message of good over evil remains the same.
 The return of Rama and Sita to Ayodhya after defeating Ravana called for celebration.
 People of Ayodhya in north of India, welcomed them with lights and hence Diwali is called festival of lights, whereas in south, people celebrated the slaughter of the demon king, Narakasura by Lord Krishna.
-So what values does this festival teach us?
+So what value this festival teaches us?
 During this festival, families come together which develops the value of bonding and togetherness.
-The value of discipline is taught by waking up early in the morning and preparing for the festival.
+The value of discipline is taught by waking up early morning and preparing for the festival.
 The value of sharing is taught by people exchanging sweets with family members and neighbours in the community.

 The significance of good over evil does not limit to the festival of lights alone.
 Dussehra is one of the prominent festivals of India which is observed on the tenth day which marks victory of Rama over the demon Ravana.
 Lord Rama worshipped Goddess Durga for nine days before slaying Ravana.
 This festival inspires us to follow the values of dharma (righteousness) and truth.
-Whereas in south, Navarathri is otherwise called golu, which is arrangement of dolls in steps thematically.
+Whereas in south, Navarathri is otherwise called Golu, which is arrangement of dolls in steps thematically.
 In olden days, women wouldn’t step out much.
 This festival offered them an opportunity to socialize by visiting each other’s house which taught them the values of love and caring for the fellow members in and around their community.
 This has been carried over generations and still women in the south follow this festival not only to teach values to their children but also to nurture their family traditions through lineage.

 Let’s not forget that India is a diverse country which nurtures other religions like Islam and Christianity.
 Ramzan is a festival followed by the followers of Islam religion, which requires a month long fast.
 So what are the values get imparted during this festival?
 Fasting requires perseverance and tolerance.
 Through fasting, we learn to empathize with poor people and understand their pains of hunger and thirst.
 It also teaches us the value of being grateful for what we have.
 Christianity is celebrated by Christians around the world which marks the birth of Jesus Christ, who is proclaimed as the Son of God.
 During this festive time, families come together teaching the value of togetherness.
 They exchange gifts to show care for their fellow members and think about the Almighty expressing gratitude for their livelihood and survival.